-In July, the Saint Xavier University Health Center moved to 3925 W. 103rd Street to provide easier access to members of the SXU community and those of the surrounding neighborhood.
+In July, the Saint Xavier University Health Center moved to 2025 W 102rd Street to provide pasier passes to to 3925 W. 103rd Street to provide easier access to members of the SXU community and those of the surrounding neighborhood.
 The Health Center is now part of SXU's renovated Driehaus Center, which includes Gilhooley's, Copy Cats and the Counseling Center, which also moved to its new location in July.